 Paying for Channels You Don’t Watch: “More is Better”

-If you look at your cable or satellite TV monthly bill, you may ask yourself: “Why am I paying for channels and content I never watch?
-Two marketing strategies used by cable and satellite providers is choice: “Receive more HD channels” and “record two shows while you’re watching a third.”
+If you look at your cable or satellite TV monthly bill, you might ask yourself: “Why am I paying for channels and content I never watch or don’t watch simultaneously, making the cable and satellite providers argument silly: “Receive more HD channels” and “record two shows while you’re watching a third.”
+Buy several $59 Roku Video Players and watch whatever you want whenever you want.

-The “more is better” strategy is ludicrous.
+So the “more is better” strategy seems ludicrous.
 No one could possibly watch 250 TV channels–HD or not.
-And while recording multiple programs simultanteously appears beneficial, when would you have time to watch the shows?
+And while recording multiple programs simultaneously appears beneficial, when would you have time to watch the shows?

 If you review cable and satellite pricing plans, you soon realize the only reason for the “get more” pricing strategy is to charge you higher rates regardless of your usage.
 If you own or rent a DVR with HD service, the monthly cost difference between the cheapest programming package and the highest is $20 or less.
 Cable and satellite providers may advertise $30 per month for local station “basic” service, but it costs extra for HD channel access, DVR rental and additional HD channel packages.